Aikiro42/Project-45/docs/branch-changelogs/_direct_.md

 # Changes
 - Improved Project 45 Configuration UI to be more informative.
 - The projectile conversion mod now changes the weapon's projectile based on its category; ballistics will fire bullets, energy and experimentals fire lasers.
+- Added VFX to reload and jam bars, affected by the Performance Mode setting.

 # Balance
 - Reduced the damage multiplier provided per weapon level.